-Message Meaning Port Isolation is disabled.
-It must be enabled first.
-In the switch's factory-default state or after you execute no port-isolation , you must enable port isolation (by executing port-isolation alone) before entering commands for changing the mode on one or more ports.
+Message Meaning is disabled.
+It In the switch's factory-default state or after you execute no port-isolation , you must enable port isolation (by executing port-isolation alone) before entering commands for changing the mode on one or more ports.